sit-2021-int214/008-Netflix-Original-Films-And-IMDB-Scores/assignment/HW04_63130500063/README.md

 $ Sales         <dbl> 261.9600, 731.9400, 14.6200, 957.5775, 22.3680, 48.8600, 7.2800, 907.1520, 18.5040, 114.9000, 170~
 ```

-## Part 2: Transform data with dplyr and finding **insight the data** at least 6 issues.
+## Step 2: Transform data with dplyr and finding **insight the data** at least 6 issues.
 Show your code, result and summary in form of sentence/paragraphs.

 - Function select() from package [dplyr](https://dplyr.tidyverse.org/articles/dplyr.html#select-columns-with-select)).
 It using for select columns

 starwars %>% select(name,height)
 ** You can sepearate this part or combine in part of Transform data with dplyr and finding insight the data

-## Part 3: Using ggplot2 to create 2 graphs and explain each graph.
+## Step 3: Using ggplot2 to create 2 graphs and explain each graph.

 //Explain here